E-Mail: sebastian.krautwurst@uni-jena.de

 Krautwurst, Sebastian; Dijkman, Ronald; Thiel, Volker; Krumbholz, Andi; Marz, Manja

-Direct RNA Sequencing for Complete Viral Genomes Incollection
+Direct RNA Sequencing for Complete Viral Genomes Book Section

 In: Frishman, Dmitrij; Marz, Manja (Ed.): Virus Bioinformatics, CRC Press, 2021.